dtekcth/data101/src/beginner/git/index.md

 It's very common for new students to gather around a single computer, or writing code separately and just testing which is best.
 Others share files over Discord or Snapchat and this can lead to major issues when you're working at the same time or if you've missed a message.

 To facilitate group work we will be recommending two tools.
-The first is Git—the stupid content tracker—and liveshare, a VSCode plugin.
+The first is Git—the stupid content tracker—and liveshare, a VSCode plugin which we will go through in 4.7.

 ## What is Git